 While veterans presenting for a psychological C&P exam generally do not suffer from schizophrenia or low intellectual ability, many have endured horrific traumas and have been (or will be) diagnosed with PTSD.
 We know from previous research that genuine PTSD patients often elevate symptom validity scale scores well beyond other clinical groups.

-I therefore recommend interpreting scores of 24 to 43 as distinct possibility of feigning/exaggeration, and scores >44 as probable feigning/exaggerationwhen using the SIMS as one component of an assessment battery.
+I therefore recommend interpreting scores of 24 to 43 as indicating that feigning/exaggeration is quite likely, and scores >44 as nearly definitive, when using the SIMS as one component of an assessment battery.

 I offer this recommendation for three reasons: